Definition - What does Peak Fertility mean?

 Hormone changes in the days leading up to ovulation prepare the woman's body for a potential pregnancy.
 Estrogen causes the uterine lining to thicken and a surge in luteinizing hormone (LH) causes a mature egg to be released from the ovary.
 The release of the mature egg is known as ovulation and usually occurs 12-14 days prior to the woman's next menstrual period.

 Once the egg has been released, it can only be fertilized within the next 24 hours.
 This period of time is known as peak fertility or the peak day.
-If the egg is not fertilized in this time, the body will shed the uterine lining and the egg during the woman's menstrual period.
+If the egg is not fertilized at this time, the body will shed the uterine lining and the egg during a menstrual period.

-Although the egg is only able to be fertilized in the 24 hour period of time after it has been ovulated, a woman can also become pregnant if she has intercourse in the days leading up to ovulation.
-This is because sperm can survive in a woman's body for up to 5 days.
+Although the egg is only able to be fertilized in the 12-24 hour period of time after ovulation, a woman can also become pregnant if she has intercourse in the days leading up to ovulation.
+This is because it is possible for sperm to survive in a woman's body for up to 5 days.
 Therefore, if she were to have sex before her egg was released, the sperm could still be present in her body at the time of ovulation.
+It is thought to be ideal for planning conception to have sperm present when ovulation occurs.

 A woman can track her cycle to determine when peak fertility will occur so that she can determine when she is most likely to become pregnant.